LearnOnDemandSystems/docs/guides/idl/idlv3.md

 ### Export Content

-When you export lab content, you are given the choice to export the full lab profile, the IDL content only, or the VMs.
+When you export lab content, you are given the choice to export the full lab profile, the IDL (legacy) content only, or the VMs.

 ![](media/image58.png)

 Figure 47: Export dialog box

-Exporting the IDL content causes a compressed (.zip) file containing an XML file and screen images to be downloaded to your local computer.
+Exporting the IDL (legacy) content causes a compressed (.zip) file containing an XML file and screen images to be downloaded to your local computer.
 The structure of the zip appears below.
 [<sup>6</sup>](#6)